IRL2/nanover-docs/source/concepts/applications.rst

-Clients can broadcast avatar representations of themselves, information about their range of motion within shared space (useful for VR), and receive a server suggestion about how to position themselves relatives to other clients.
+Clients can broadcast avatar representations of themselves, information about their range of motion within shared space (useful for VR), and receive a server suggestion about how to position themselves relatives to other clients e.g.
+:ref:`radially oriented <radial-orient>` for distributed setups.

 Each user chooses a unique "player ID" for themselves to distinguish the ownership and applicability of the user information shared.
 Commonly, clients